Scott’s ‘Terra Nova’ Hut, Cape Evans

 A winter journey had been made to the Emperor penguin colony at Cape Crozier, extensive geological field work had been achieved by the northern and western parties, an impressive scientific and surveying programme was concluded, and the second ascent was made of Mount Erebus.

-Significant meteorological records were kept, and these still provide useful base data today, while photographic images from the expedition are among the most evocative ever taken in the Antarctic.
+Significant meteorological records were kept, and these still provide useful baseline data today, while photographic images from the expedition are among the most evocative ever taken in the Antarctic.

 The Union Jack was flown at the Geographic South Pole, with the polar party having battled across the Polar Plateau, finally reaching the Pole on 17 January 1912.
-Unfortunately, waiting for them there was the small green tent that Norwegian explorer Roald Amundsen and his team had left at the Pole some 35 days earlier.
+Unfortunately for them, waiting there was the small green tent that Norwegian explorer Roald Amundsen and his team had left at the Pole some 35 days earlier, following an exceptionally efficient and effective dog-sled journey from Bay of Whales to the Pole they’d completed in just 57 days.

 This expedition gave rise to some of the most inspirational and harrowing stories associated with polar history.
 It was also instrumental in laying the foundations of modern science in Antarctica.